 A set of prohibited classes and packages that cannot be deserialized

-To ensure that your system is protected with the most current default filter, be sure to apply the latest Java and WebLogic Server Critical Patch Updates (CPUs) as soon as they are released.
+These default settings, including the set of prohibited classes specified in the default filter, can change over time.
+WebLogic Server Patch Set Updates (PSUs) may include updates to this set of prohibited classes and packages used in the default filter.
+To ensure that your system is protected with the most current default filter, be sure to apply the latest WebLogic Server PSUs and Java Critical Patch Updates (CPUs) as soon as they are released.
 The Critical Patch Updates, Security Alerts and Bulletins page references the latest Java and WebLogic Server updates that are available on My Oracle Support.

 Customizing the WebLogic Server JEP 290 Default Filter